Cryptocurrency and crime: Bitcoin

 There have been many cases of bitcoin theft.
 As of December 2017, around 980,000 bitcoins—over five percent of all bitcoin in circulation (Note: As of supply count of Bitcoin, 2021-09-23)—had been lost on cryptocurrency exchanges.

 One type of theft involves a third party accessing the private key to a victim's bitcoin address, or an online wallet.
 If the private key is stolen, all the bitcoins from the compromised address can be transferred.
 In that case, the network does not have any provisions to identify the thief, block further transactions of those stolen bitcoins, or return them to the legitimate owner.

 Theft also occurs at sites where bitcoins are used to purchase illicit goods.
 In late November 2013, an estimated in bitcoins were allegedly stolen from the online illicit goods marketplace Sheep Marketplace, which immediately closed.
 Users tracked the coins as they were processed and converted to cash, but no funds were recovered and no culprits were identified.
-A different black market, Silk Road 2, stated that during a February 2014 hack, bitcoins valued at $2.7 million were taken from escrow accounts.
+A different black market, Silk Road 2, stated that, during a February 2014 hack, bitcoins valued at $2.7 million were taken from escrow accounts.

 Sites where users exchange bitcoins for cash or store them in "wallets" are also targets for theft.
 Inputs.io, an Australian wallet service, was hacked twice in October 2013 and lost more than $1 million in bitcoins.
 GBL, a Chinese bitcoin trading platform, suddenly shut down on 26 October 2013; subscribers, unable to log in, lost up to $5 million worth of bitcoin.
-In late February 2014 Mt.
+In late February 2014, Mt.
 Gox, one of the largest virtual currency exchanges, filed for bankruptcy in Tokyo amid reports that bitcoins worth had been stolen.
 Flexcoin, a bitcoin storage specialist based in Alberta, Canada, shut down in March 2014 after saying it discovered a theft of about $650,000 in bitcoins.
-Poloniex, a digital currency exchange, reported in March 2014 that it lost bitcoins valued at around $50,000.
-In January 2015 UK-based bitstamp, the third busiest bitcoin exchange globally was hacked and in bitcoins were stolen.
+Poloniex, a digital currency exchange, reported in March 2014 that it had lost bitcoins valued at around $50,000.
+In January 2015, the UK-based bitstamp, the third busiest bitcoin exchange globally, was hacked and in bitcoins were stolen.
 In February 2015, a Chinese exchange named BTER lost bitcoins worth nearly $2 million to hackers.